Health Basics: What Are You Training For?

 I needed to slow it down; and so I did (mostly).

-Once I began to educate myself on what agriculture and big business food culture in the US truly was, I made the decision to eat more consciously.
+Once I began to educate myself on what agriculture and big business food culture in the United States truly was, I made the decision to eat more consciously.

 Training Your Palate